Β-Hydroxy β-methylbutyric acid

 The effects of HMB on human skeletal muscle were first discovered by Steven L. Nissen at Iowa State University in the mid-1990s.
 As of 2018, HMB has not been banned by the National Collegiate Athletic Association, World Anti-Doping Agency, or any other prominent national or international athletic organization.
 In 2006, only about 2% of college student athletes in the United States used HMB as a dietary supplement.
-As of 2017, HMB has found widespread use as an ergogenic supplement among young athletes.
+As of 2017, HMB has reportedly found widespread use as an ergogenic supplement among young athletes.